Undergraduate Course Descriptions

-Students attend and participate in weekly departmental research presentations and demonstrations by biological scientists from the Department of Biological Sciences, field stations, biotechnology laboratories, and other universities.
+Students attend and participate in weekly departmental research presentations by scientists from the Department of Biological Sciences, field stations, museums, biotechnology laboratories, and other universities.
 May only be taken once for credit.
 Pass/Fail only.

 492W.
 Stream Field Biology 3 cr.

 This course is the study of the functional relationships and productivity of fresh water streams as they are affected by their physical, chemical and biotic environment.
 The course material is presented as a combination of lecture, laboratory and field sessions.
 Prerequisites: There are no specific course prerequisites; however, students should have knowledge of basic biology, chemistry, and fundamental algebra.

 494. Environmental Sampling and Analyses 3 cr.

 Explores the fundamentals of sample collection from experimental design and chain of custody, to methods used for obtaining environmental samples from air, water, and sediment in addition to biological sampling.
 The class lectures are augmented with trips to field research stations and a river excursion with RiverQuest to obtain environmental samples.
 Sample analysis includes microscopy and spectrometry, as well as biological and molecular techniques.
 Prerequisites: Biology 111/111L, 112/112L; CHEM 121/121L, 122/122L; MATH 225 or enrollment in graduate program.

 530W.
 DNA Methods Population Genetics 4 cr.